qsKinoko/COURT/README.md

 # COURT
-code and datasets for paper: Court: Multi-Agent System for Hybrid Log Threat Detection with Generative Adversarial Mechanism and Collaborative Arbitration
+Court: Multi-Agent System for Hybrid Log Threat Detection with Generative Adversarial Mechanism and Collaborative Arbitration The code and dataset will be uploaded after organization.